Hamburger

 Hong Kong, SAR

-Characteristics protected from unlawful discrimination, victimization and harassment include sex, pregnancy, breastfeeding, marital status, family status (ie, responsibility for the care of an immediate family member), disability, race and union affiliation.
+Characteristics protected from unlawful discrimination and victimization include sex, pregnancy, breastfeeding, marital status, family status (ie, responsibility for the care of an immediate family member), disability, race and union affiliation.
+Characteristics protected from unlawful harassment include sex, pregnancy, breastfeeding, disability and race.

 Hungary